What are sinuses?

 - Use of humidifiers

 - Steam your sinuses often by inhaling steam several times a day.
 It will stimulate drainage from the sinuses.

 - Warm compresses should be applied daily.

-- Every person diagnosed with sinusitis should drink as much fluids as it can because diluting secretions and promoting drainage by consuming additional fluids is very beneficial.
+- Every person diagnosed with sinusitis should drink as many fluids as it can because diluting secretions and promoting drainage by consuming additional liquids is very beneficial.

 - Don't drink alcohol.
 Drinking alcohol can worsen the swelling of the lining of the sinuses and nose.

-- Swimming in pools treated with chlorine, which irritates the lining of the nose and sinuses, should be avoided
+- Avoid swimming in pools treated with chlorine, which irritates the lining of the nose and sinuses.